 Doane University's Environmental Science program focuses on the interactions and interdependent relationships between Earth, Air, Water and Living Organisms.
-With the Science Teaching option, graduates will be able to teach all sciences to grades 7-12.
+The curriculum includes studies in earth system science, natural resources, agriculture, geography, and geology.

 Doane is a University Affiliate of the National Council for Science and the Environment and the Council of Environmental Deans and Directors.
 Doane is also a member of the EcoLeaders program and has signed the American College & University Presidents' Climate Commitment.

 The Doane Difference

 Environmental Science provides an understanding of how science affects our environment.
 The focus is on the interactions between the solid Eath, its air, its water and its living organisms, and on the interdependent, dynamic relationships between these four components.

 The Environmental Studies major addresses environmental topics by providing a broadly integrated understanding of the social, business, political, governmental, and policy facets of environmental challenges.